CodecoolGlobal/tech-interview-workbook-gyongyiovics/docs/module_progbasics.md

 ### Error handling

 #### What is exception handling?

+We can use the try and except blocks in order to catch exceptions in our code without crashing it.

+Unlike errors (syntactic or semantic), exceptions can be of many types that occur during the execution and are not unconditionally inoperable.

+e.g. if there is a division written in the program, and there is an intervall which includes zero, we can catch and avoid the division by zero with handling it as an exception (ZeroDivision).

+There can also be exceptions like: ValueError, RangeError.

 #### What are the basics of exception handling in Python?

+The steps of exception handling in python are:

+try: to run the code

+except: execute the code when there is an exception

+else: no exceptions?
+Then run the code.

+finally: Always run the code

 #### In which case should we catch an exception?
 Why?

+We can catch them in order to keep the code running, e.g. do not let it be stopped by an exception (e.g. there is an input and we are expecting a number, there can be an exception if the user enters a letter)

 #### What can/should we do with an exception in the ‘except’ block?

+We can give an exception statement.

+e.g.

+print("you tried to divide by zero")

 #### What does the else and finally statement do in a try-except block in Python?

+Else and finally statements refer to the opposite case of the exception.

+ Else refers to the case if the exception is not true (and the else block will be executed).

+Finally is irrespective of whether there is an exception or not, that block of code will always be executed.

 ## Software Development Methodologies